PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/access-key-rolling-blog/aws/README.md

 Use the following procedure described below to implement rolling a Prisma Cloud Service Account access key in AWS Secrets Manager.

 Note that the the solution requires a Secret in AWS Secrets Manager, and the execution of a Lambda function - both of which will incur cost.
-To remove the solution from your environment, follow the steps in "Cleanup" below.
+To remove the solution from your environment, follow the steps in [Cleanup](./README.md#cleanup) below.
 # Solution
 ![AWS Example Solution](../images/access_key_blog-aws.png?raw=true "AWS Example Solution")